 So without further ado, join us as we count our way down… the top five neighborhoods in Bend.

 It wasn’t so long ago that Bend was a small town of about 20,000 people known mainly for its many lumber mills and its winter skiing.
 Okay, there’s still plenty of the later.
 But apart from the Old Mill District’s iconic smokestacks, you’d be hard-pressed to find evidence of Bend’s sleepy origins.

 Today, Bend is bustling.
 In 2018, it ranked as the nation’s fourth fastest-growing city, second among small U.S. cities.
 (Job seekers take heart: it was ranked number one for job growth.)

 Looking, though, for the majestic solitude, frequent wildlife sightings, lighter traffic and ranch style living of old Bend?
 Well, then the Southeast Bend neighborhood may be just the destination for you.

 Southeast Bend has the city’s lowest property density, with an abundance of 1 – 2.5 acre lots, 5-ish acre ranchettes, and even 80 acre plus working farms.
 Many of these larger properties come with irrigation rights, and gorgeous views of the Cascades are not uncommon.
 Neither are sightings of horses, sheep, llamas and alpacas.

 To date, the Southeast neighborhood hasn’t seen the same infusion of commercial real estate as the rest of the city.
-At the same time, a 40 acre neighborhood park is in the works, as are various infrastructure improvements, making for a great balance between access to amenities and a more laid-back way of life.
+At the same time, a 37 acre neighborhood park featuring a dog agility course is in the works, as are various infrastructure improvements.
+That will make for a great balance between access to amenities and a more laid-back way of life.

 And, lest we forget, there’s a pretty decent public golf course too: check out the Old Back 9 for a fun and affordable all-ages experience.